aryan21204/shortest_path_visualiser/README.md

 The integration of Tkinter and Pygame ensures a smooth and visually appealing experience.
 Tkinter provides the foundation for the user interface, enabling the creation of buttons, menus, and other GUI elements.
 Pygame, on the other hand, delivers a powerful canvas for rendering the graph and visualizing the algorithms' progress.
 The combination of these two frameworks offers a comprehensive platform for users to explore and interact with graph visualization.

-Whether you're a student studying computer science, an enthusiast of graph theory, or simply interested in algorithms and visualization, the Shortest Path Visualizer is a valuable tool.
+Whether you're a computer science's student, an enthusiast of graph theory, or simply interested in algorithms and visualization, the Shortest Path Visualizer is a valuable tool.
 It facilitates hands-on learning, allowing you to experiment with different graph structures and witness the behavior of BFS and Dijkstra's algorithm in real-time.

 Unlock the world of graph traversal and shortest path algorithms with the Shortest Path Visualizer.
 Dive into the realm of graphs, witness the power of algorithms, and develop a deeper understanding of one of the most fundamental concepts in computer science.